All Episodes

 There's this disconnect.

-But at this at the same time, there are a lot of women that have to work, and they found a way to still raise good and moral children.
+Well, I'm not going to deny that that's true, Shannon, but at the same time, there are a lot of women that have to work and they found a way to still raise good and moral children.

-And and it really does come down to the parents, whether they work or not.
+And it really does come down to the parents, whether they work or not.

-I mean, you on the screen here it says here that we're we're lacking in in certain morals in this this society.
+I mean, on the screen, it says here that we're lacking in certain morals in this society.

 I would think it comes more down to that.

-It's what we're teaching our children as adults and and what we're passing on to them and the responsibility they have to respect the opposite sex, but both both your sons and daughters, and and to be honest and to do the right thing as often as possible, as much as it depends on you, do the right thing and be at peace with others.
+It's what we're teaching our children as adults and what we're passing on to them and the responsibility they have to respect the opposite sex, both your sons and daughters, and to be honest and to do the right thing as often as possible, as much as it depends on you, do the right thing and be at peace with others.

-I mean, these are things that we need to teach our children and and and and hope that they take those things into the workplace, into society as a whole, into their communities.
+I mean, these are things that we need to teach our children and hope that they take those things into the workplace, into society as a whole, into their communities.

-My name is Rose Tenant, and you can check me out on social media.
+My name is Rose Tennant, and you can check me out on social media.

 Today I do a show called Rose Unplugged out of Pittsburgh.